Nutanix-APJ/NHT/Volumes/volumes.rst

 1. Login to CentOS on your assigned cluster with username “root” and password “nutanix/4u”
 2. Install ISCSI Tools: If not already installed, run “yum –y install iscsi-initiator-utils”
-3. Install lsscsi tools: If not already installed, run “yum –y install lsscsci”
+3. Install lsscsi tools: If not already installed, run “yum –y install lsscsi”
 4. To find the iqn name run “cat /etc/iscsi/initiatorname.iscsi”
 5. Copy down the iqn name of the iSCSI client initiator